1908 Springfield race riot: Social and political effects

 Six months later, the city held a Centennial Celebration in honor of Lincoln's birthday.
 It was a "black tie" event held at the State Arsenal Building, featuring prominent American and foreign dignitaries.
-It was held at the same place used to shelter 300 black people during the riots.
 More than 700 whites attended the $25 ($650 in 2018) per plate event.
 No African American was invited, although many black people wanted to celebrate Lincoln and his emancipation of slaves.
-Edward H. Morris, a prominent Chicago black lawyer, did purchase a ticket to the event.
-When organizers learned that he was black, his ticket was rescinded.

-It was reported that black people were thoroughly "over the fact that they [are] deprived in the big doings" around Springfield, and stipulated that, from this point out, the social order of the city had changed:

-The colored population hereabouts will be represented only by the gents who slip the soup [to the white guests].